 I am still continuously amazed how the impact the simple act of telling a story always arouses the same feelings of compassions in every listener no matter their background or age.

-To begin to understand the full potential of storytelling each of must take the first step
+To begin to understand the full potential of storytelling each of must take the first step… To listen.

 Christian Rogers.
 Essaouira 2020.